Dacher Keltner

-Dacher Joseph Keltner is a Mexican-born American professor of psychology at the University of California, Berkeley, who directs the Berkeley Social Interaction Lab.
+Dacher Joseph Keltner is a Mexican-born American psychologist.
+He is Distinguished Professor of psychology, director of the Berkeley Social Interaction Lab, and founding faculty director of the Greater Good Science Center at University of California, Berkeley.
+He is widely known for his work on emotion and as a foundational figure in establishing the scientific study of prosocial emotions, especially awe and compassion.
+He has also brought that research to a broad public audience.
+In 2020 he was elected to the American Academy of Arts and Sciences.
+In 2026 he received the William James Fellow Award, a lifetime-achievement award from the Association for Psychological Science.

 Early life and education

 Keltner was born in Jalisco, Mexico, to two early members of the counterculture.
 Keltner's mother, a literature professor, and father, an artist and firefighter, raised both him and his brother in Laurel Canyon in the 1970s.
 When his mother secured her first job as a professor, they moved to a conservative town in the foothills of the California Sierra Nevada.
 When Keltner was in high school, their family relocated to Nottingham, England.

 Keltner received his B.A. in psychology and sociology from the University of California, Santa Barbara, in 1984, he received his Ph.D. from Stanford University in 1989, and he completed three years of post-doctoral work with Paul Ekman at the University of California, San Francisco.